Skip to Content

 This is a rudimentary explanation — here’s something a little more scientific.

 Plus, bee pollen is not only an excellent way to fight allergies, but it’s also a super-food.
 It’s a complete protein that aids in the recovery from chronic illness, helps reduce cravings, regulates intestines, builds new blood, fights disease, and even has antibiotic properties.
+Topping this mango pineapple smoothie off with bee pollen is one of the healthiest ingredients I’ve ever found to supplement with.

-pineapple and mango smoothie
+pineapple mango fruit smoothie

 Yes, my bee pollen is in my honey jar.
 Oops.

-It’s best to take pollen with food – especially fruit.
-The fruit fibers will help activate the pollen.
-So, smoothies are the perfect vehicle.
+This makes smoothies the perfect vehicle!
 And this pineapple mango smoothie is full of antioxidants and digestion-aiding ingredients to perfectly complement the pollen.

-what is a smoothie?
+what is a smoothie? why are they great?

 A smoothie is a cold, smooth drink made of blended or pureed fruit in a milk, yogurt, or water base.
 People will also make dessert smoothies with an ice cream base.